Jack Satherley: New Zealand tour of Australia (1938)

+The next game was against Queensland on June 18 at the Brisbane Cricket Ground with George Orman selected at hooker.
+Before the match, W. Sneyd of the Telegraph (Brisbane) noted that both Orman and Satherly were capable hookers and also commented on Satherly's effectiveness in open play.
+New Zealand lost 31-11.
+The New Zealand Herald subsequently attributed some of the team's difficulties to a lack of scrum possession and questioned the decision to select Orman ahead of Satherly at hooker, citing Satherly's greater experience in this position.
+Orman was retained at hooker for the match against Toowoomba on June 22, which New Zealand won 12–11; Satherley did not play.
+In the second match against Queensland on June 25, Satherley was selected at lock while Orman again played at hooker.
+Contemporary reports noted that New Zealand had focused on scrummaging and play-the-ball technique in training in preparation for the match.
+New Zealand lost 21-12, with Queensland winning the penalty count 23-14 and the scrums 28-26.
+Contemporary reports also commented that Satherly's defensive contribution.
+The Telegraph reported that he and Wally Tittleton closely marked Jack Reardon, while the Sunday Mail noted his tackling against Queensland.
+The Referee similarly reported that Satherly tackled effectively and contributed in his role at breakaway.

 Satherley then moved back into the hooking position for New Zealand's next match on June 29 against NSW Group 4 at Tamworth Oval.
 New Zealand won 26–15 after leading 16–0 at halftime.
 He was named to play at lock forward once more for their July 2 match with Newcastle at the Newcastle Sports Ground but was said to be suffering from a heavy cold and ultimately did not play.
 He was named as a reserve for the final match of the tour against Sydney but was not required to play.
 The team then arrived back in Auckland on the morning of July 11 on board the Aorangi ship.
 After their return one of the managers of the team, Jack A. Redwood said that “neither Satherley nor Orman... could overcome the opposition they met in the big matches, but the latter showed up well in other branches of play”.
 He was also quoted as saying that the two hookers “Orman and Satherley, were able to gain their fair share of the ball toward the end of the tour.
 All the forwards played well and it was unfortunate that Tetley, Satherley, and Gault were injured”.
 New Zealand played one final match after returning which was against the Auckland side but Satherley was in the reserves and not required to play.